Patika-dev-Unlu-Co-Net-Bootcamp/AliGulmen.Week2.HomeWork.RestfulApi/README.md

 - Created a middleware for global logging
 - Created AccountController to check log-in with CustomPermission attribute (Role : admin , Password : 1234)
 - Global Exception middleware created.
+- Logger Service created to log actions with different methods (Used dependency injection)
+- StorageService created to assign pallets to locations and manage stocks with different methods (Used dependency injection) and used this service on creating new container

 ## External References
 [Patika Net-Core Module](https://app.patika.dev/moduller/net-core)